top of page

 Many people:

-• Judge their worth by how much money they make or how successful they look.
+• Judge their worth by income or social standing

 As it gets harder to get ahead economically, people feel more: